patrickramp/signature-presentation/README.md

 ## Customization

 All signature customization takes place in js/signature.js and css/styles.css.
-Edit these files to adjust the details of the output signature.
-All slides can be edited from one file within index.html.
+Edit these files to set the appearance of the output signature.
+All slides can be edited from within index.html.
 Contents are written in markdown.
 See [Gnab/Remark project](https://github.com/gnab/remark) wiki for formatting and style option.

 ## Credits

-Thanks to the [Gnab/Remark project](https://github.com/gnab/remark) for the excellent, easy to use web presentation framework.
+Thanks to the [Gnab/Remark project](https://github.com/gnab/remark) for the excellent, easy to use, web presentation framework.